Geometrization of the scalar matter: Classical Theory

 The Hamiltonian shows that the quadratic coupling will be non-negative regardless of the signature of the 3-Ricci scalar and justifies the use of $\zeta$ as the time for the geometric scalar field.
 For $R^{(3)}<0$, $\Phi$ is not necessarily self-coupled.
-The intrinsic curvature $R^{(3)}>0$ makes the geometric field $\Phi$ self-coupled.
-Usually, the standard scalar field theory is generalized to curved spacetime by taking $\eta^{\mu\nu}\partial_{\mu}\phi \partial_{\nu}\phi \rightarrow g^{\mu\nu}\nabla_{\mu}\phi \nabla_{\nu}\phi$ and $d^{4}x \rightarrow d^{4}x \sqrt{-g}$.
-But in this theory, the space of 3-metric replaces the spacetime, and mass is generalized to intrinsic geometry. \\ Note: \textit{The Ricci curvature scalar $R^{(3)}$ and cosmological constant $\Lambda$ are not on equal footing.
-The former one has quadratic coupling, whereas the latter one contributes to the vacuum}.
+The intrinsic curvature $R^{(3)}>0$ makes the geometric field $\Phi$ self-coupled. \\ Note: \textit{The Ricci curvature scalar $R^{(3)}$ and cosmological constant $\Lambda$ are not on equal footing.
+The former one has quadratic coupling, whereas the latter one contributes to the vacuum}.\\ Although the geometric scalar field satisfies ADM constraints for pure gravity, it is not a pure (or conventional) gravitational field because pure gravitational field have zero stress tensor given by the Einstein field equations $R_{\mu\nu} - \frac{1}{2}g_{\mu\nu}R = 0$.
+The geometric scalar field has a well-defined, non-trivial stress tensor, and quadratic coupling always remains positive.
+Every geometric scalar field has a certain $R^{(3)}$.
+In this sense, it does not live in space-time but has its geometric properties and, the background is dynamic.
+Intrinsic geometry plays a role similar to the mass in standard special relativistic field theory.